thundernixon/blog2017/src/pages/09-13-17-ideas-to-have-fun-with-lettering/index.md

 ---
-path: "/three-ideas-to-have-fun-with-lettering.html"
+path: "/five-tips-to-start-having-fun-with-lettering.html"
 date: "2017-09-16T09:49:16.408Z"
-title: "Five tips to have fun with lettering and calligraphy, with no experience or budget"
+title: "Five tips to have start having fun with lettering and calligraphy, with (almost) no budget"
-tags: ["kabk", "typemedia", "type design"]
+tags: ["lettering", "calligraphy", "hot tips"]
 publish: false
 ---

-I just got a message from a friend from my freshman year dormitory at the University of Minnesota.
+I just got a message from a friend from my freshman year dormitory at the University of Minnesota:

 > hey, i thought you would maybe be the guy to ask about this sort of thing.
 For a weird period every day, i'm a high school art teacher, and the first thing i'm doing is on hand-lettering.
 Wondering if you had any tips/links/etc about what a good place to start is, a fun structure for some unenthusiastic highschoolers, low floor/high ceiling projects, what kinds of pens i should buy (if any)... or anything else you think could be useful.
 Particularly the pens - the rest would be a bonus.
 >